-b-e) The use of aquatic pesticides will not deplete groundwater supplies or interfere with groundwater replenishment.
+- b-e) The use of aquatic pesticides will not deplete groundwater supplies or interfere with groundwater replenishment.
 The application of aquatic pesticides is not a consumptive use of the waters, and does not create any impermeable layer that prevents groundwater recharge.
-No dredge, fill, or alteration of stream path will occur to apply aquatic pesticides, and the application of aquatic pesticides will not increase runoff or risk of flooding.

-f) The impacts of this amendment, and reasonably foreseeable associated aquatic pesticide use, are thoroughly disclosed and highlighted in this checklist.
+No dredge, fill, or alteration of stream path will occur to apply aquatic pesticides, and the application of aquatic pesticides will not increase runoff or risk of flooding. - f) The impacts of this amendment, and reasonably foreseeable associated aquatic pesticide use, are thoroughly disclosed and highlighted in this checklist.
 Water quality will not be substantially degraded in ways other than those discussed, in section 9a above.
-Any additional impacts on water quality are not expected to be significant.

-g-j) No construction will be permitted from either direct or indirect impacts of this amendment, so no structures will be created and no levees or dams will be constructed or altered.
+Any additional impacts on water quality are not expected to be significant. - g-j) No construction will be permitted from either direct or indirect impacts of this amendment, so no structures will be created and no levees or dams will be constructed or altered.
 The use of aquatic pesticides will not increase the risk of inundation by flood, seiche, tsunami, or mudflow, as no topographic or bathymetric changes to the environment will occur from pesticide applications to water.

 10. LAND USE AND PLANNING.
-Would the project:

-a) Physically divide an established community?

-Issues (and Supporting Information Sources): Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to, the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? \boxtimes c) Conflict with any applicable habitat conservation plan or natural community conservation plan?
-X a, b) The application of aquatic pesticides would not physically divide a community.
+Would the project: a) Physically divide an established community?
+X b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to, the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?
+X c) Conflict with any applicable habitat conservation plan or X a, b) The application of aquatic pesticides would not physically divide a community.
 The action proposes to change a regulation of the Water Board, but will not otherwise conflict with any regulations of any agencies with overlapping jurisdiction to the Water Board.